 - D - Dry Clean only

-Regular cleaning of your ergonomic office chair will take you about 15 to 20 minutes, including drying time.
-Deep cleaning will take up to 30 minutes or more depending on the stubbornness of the stains you are dealing with.
+Regular cleaning of your ergonomic office chair takes about 15 to 20 minutes, including drying time.
+Deep cleaning will take up to 30 minutes or more, depending on the stubbornness of the stains you are dealing with.
 Daily cleaning should not take you more than 3 or 5 minutes.

 Cleaning Your Office Chair